Callisto (comics): Morlocks

 Callisto takes up residence in an abandoned Cold War-era bomb shelter hidden within the sewers.
-Under untold circumstances, she meets Caliban, a mutant whose power is to sense the presence of other mutants.
+Under untold circumstances, she meets Caliban, a mutant with the power to sense the presence of other mutants.
 She decides to make the bomb shelter a sanctuary for mutants like herself, using Caliban's power to track down such mutants.
 She calls this newly formed society the Morlocks, after the group of futuristic subterraneans known as Morlocks in The Time Machine by H. G. Wells.
 Callisto kidnaps Angel, intending to make him her mate.
 Kitty Pryde is struck with a deadly illness in an attempt to rescue him, and Callisto refuses to allow her companions to take her to the surface for medical treatment.
 To rescue Kitty, Storm challenges and beats Callisto in a duel for the leadership of the Morlocks.
 As the new leader of the Morlocks, Storm decrees that they would no longer kidnap and terrorize surface-dwellers, and in return they would have peace.
 The confrontation between Callisto and Storm leaves both parties consumed with hatred for each other.

 Cover of The Uncanny X-Men #170.
 Art by Paul Smith.

 Callisto attempts to take revenge on Storm by manipulating Kitty Pryde into marrying Caliban, but is foiled when Caliban releases Kitty from their betrothal.
 When the wizard Kulan Gath enslaves and ensorcells the city of New York and transforms it into a Hyborian Age city, Callisto becomes his warrior servant.
 She battles Storm again, but Storm saves her life.
 Callisto helps defeat Gath, and as a result Callisto and her allies find themselves on a new timeline where Gath never transformed New York.

 Thereafter, Callisto becomes more of an ally to the X-Men.
 She rescues Professor X after he was nearly killed by an anti-mutant mob.
 She saves Power Pack from the Morlocks Annalee and Masque.
 Callisto is wounded during the Marauders' massacre of the Morlocks, and takes refuge with the X-Men.
 She convinces Storm not to give up leadership of the X-Men.

 After a while, Callisto moves to Muir Island to become the bodyguard for Moira MacTaggert.
 With Moira, she is transported to an alternate Earth where Britain is dominated by Nazis.
 Meanwhile, the Nazi counterparts of Callisto and Moira appear on the mainstream Earth.
 These counterparts capture Brigadier Alistaire Stuart at the Tower of London, but fail in their attempt to escape the Tower of London.
 Both Callisto and Moira and their counterparts then return to their native Earths.